-Grenadier is not the prettiest show and many of its action scenes were simplistic.
+Grenadier is admittedly not the prettiest show.
 It was the directorial debut for former character designer Hiroshi Kojina and it was headed by Studio Live and TAC, the latter of which was in decline at the time and would shut its doors soon after.
 What is lacks in animation finesse, however, it makes up for with creativity and hilarity.

-The action scenes are full of ridiculous moments, as Rushuna dances around her enemies and pulls of the weirdest stunts.
+Grenadier‘s action scenes are full of ridiculous moments, as Rushuna dances around her enemies and pulls off the weirdest stunts.
 One of her trademark skills is to hide extra bullets between her breasts, which she dislodges by aggressively wiggling and then swoops up into her revolver as they go flying.
 Fan-service and practicality, all in one move.
-Later on Rushuna is also joined by a young girl who specializes in fighting with balloons, and any semblance of this being a believable action series goes out the window.
+Later on Rushuna is also joined by a young girl who specializes in fighting with balloons, at which point any semblance of this being a believable action series goes out the window.

-The final episode also pulls out all the stops and is a rare case where Grenadier has some legitimately impressive choreography as it switches back and forth between Rushuna and Yajirou’s respective battles.
+The final episode also pulls out all the stops.
+It’s a rare case where Grenadier has some legitimately impressive choreography, as it switches back-and-forth between Rushuna’s and Yajirou’s respective final battles.

 #5 Yasunori Iwasaki

 You know what else stands out besides Rushuna’s huge tracts of land?
-This anime has a killer soundtrack to it.
-The battles might not look the best, but I was constantly looking forward to the battle themes and the rest of the OST is not far behind.
+Grenadier has a killer soundtrack to it.
+The animation might not look the best, but I was constantly looking forward to the battle themes and the rest of the OST is not far behind.

 This music was provided Yasunori Iwasaki, who I was familiar with through his work on the abysmal Momo Kyun Sword.
 His soundtrack was the sole saving grace of that God-forsaken anime and I am ecstatic that I got to hear his work in a better show this time around.
 I recommend giving “Shungeki” and “Tatakai wo Nikuyande” a listen to get an idea of the two extreme ends of the soundtrack.